Music Curriculum at Ellwood Community Primary School

 We enjoy developing our children’s musical awareness through the use of the fantastic Kapow Music scheme.

-Our scheme supports all requirements of the National Curriculum and the new Model Music Curriculum as children learn to develop their skills in Listening and Appraising; Creating and Exploring Musical Activities and Singing and Performing.
+Our music curriculum supports all requirements of the National Curriculum and the new Model Music Curriculum as children learn to develop their skills in listening, performing, composing, history of music and the interrelated dimensions of music.

 We enjoy displaying our musical talents at every opportunity - and we integrate songs, hymns and our instrumental talents into our talent shows, Class Assemblies, Harvest services, Remembrance services, Easter services, Christmas services and productions, end-of year productions and of course, our daily Assemblies.